Jump to content

 Electronic Devices

 You must not take any electronic device into the examination room.
 This includes any devices that can access the internet and any device with a recording feature.
 This includes wearable devices, such as the Apple Watch, and similar devices.
-An insulin pump is the exception to this rule.
+If you need to use medical equipment during the exam (such as an insulin pump), submit a request for a special accommodation.

 If you're disapproved for the Certifying Exam, you may re-apply by submitting a new application, paying the appropriate fees, and meeting the requirements applicable at the time of the re-application.

-If, at the completion of the Certifying Exam, you believe the test hasn't been conducted in a fair and unprejudiced manner, a second exam may be requested.
-The request must be made within 1 hour of the completion of the Certifying Exam.
-To make this request, call the Board Exam office at 214.871.7520.
+If, at the completion of the Certifying Exam, you believe the test has not been conducted in a fair and unprejudiced manner, a second exam may be requested.
+A candidate may appeal the examination or request a rescore within 6 hours of the completion of the Certifying Exam.
+This request must be submitted in writing via the Contact Us form.
 If the request is granted:

-• You must re-apply for the Certifying Examination the next year (i.e., cannot delay beyond the next year) and meet all of the requirements applicable at that time.
+2. The candidate must reapply for the Certifying Examination the next year (i.e., cannot delay beyond the next year) and meet all of the requirements applicable at that time.

-• If you meet the requirements, a second exam will be scheduled at the next regularly scheduled annual Certifying Examinations at no additional charge.
+3. If the candidate meets the requirements, a second examination will be scheduled at the next regularly scheduled annual Certifying Examinations at no additional charge.

-• You must prepare a new case list for the repeat exam, and the case list for the repeat exam cannot include a patient listed on the first examination case list.
+4. The candidate must prepare a new case list for the repeat examination and the case list for the repeat examination may not include any patient listed on the first examination case list.

-• The repeat exam will be conducted by a different team of examiners, who will not be informed that the examination is being conducted as a result of an appeal.
+5. The repeat examination will be conducted by a different team of examiners, who will not be informed that the examination is being conducted as a result of an appeal.

-• Neither the questions nor your answers on the first exam will be known to or taken into account by the second group of examiners.
+6. Neither the questions nor the candidate’s answers on the first examination will be known to or considered by the second group of examiners.

-• The decision of the examiners conducting the second examination will be used by the Board to determine the results of your Certifying Examination.
+7. The decision of the examiners conducting the second examination will be used by the Board to determine the results of the candidate’s Certifying Examination.

 Appeals based on the composition of the Certifying Examination team shall not be considered if you were informed before the Certifying Exam of the identity of each member of the team and did not object to the participation of any member in time for an acceptable substitute to be provided.